maxscheurer/cppe/README.md

 packages [Psi4](http://psicode.org) and [pyscf](https://github.com/pyscf/pyscf).
 The latter implementation makes use of the Python interface. -->

-## Installation
+## Build
-CPPE needs to be built from sources, i.e.,
+If used in a C++ package, CPPE needs to be built from sources, i.e.,
 ```
 git clone https://github.com/maxscheurer/cppe
 cd cppe; mkdir build; cd build